lajd/Udacity-Deep-Reinforcement-Learning/tasks/tennis/REPORT.md

 ![Training MATD3 Agent][matd3_results_image]

-##### Discussion
+## Discussion
 The MAPPO algorithm converged *significantly* faster than the MATD3 algorithm, achieving a score of >1 about 33x faster than the MAPPO algorithm (20 minutes vs. 11 hours).
 It should be noted, though, that hyper-parameter tuning (especially on the MATD3 algorithm) was not conducted due to the long training duration.
 Overall, this result demonstrates the robustness of the PPO algorithm to a wide range of tasks.

-The MAPPO algorithm, beign on-policy, is shown to be relatively sample inefficient compared to off-policy algorithms such as MATD3, where MAPPO achieved a score of > 1 after 3200 episodes compared to 800 episodes by MATD3.
+The MAPPO algorithm, being on-policy, is shown to be relatively sample inefficient compared to off-policy algorithms such as MATD3, where MAPPO achieved a score of > 1 after 3200 episodes compared to 800 episodes by MATD3.
 The MATD3 algorithm takes advantage of prioritized experience replay (PER) to sample experience based on the amount of information the experience provides, while the MAPPO algorithm has no such intelligent memory buffer and simply discards trajectories of experience after a few learning epochs.